 Updating your policy is simple: Just call your insurance company and ask how you can remove or add a beneficiary.
 If you have an estate planner, you’ll want to let them know of the change as well.

 How do life insurance payouts work?

-To start the death claims process, a beneficiary or representative of your estate contacts your insurer, which then guides them through the paperwork and documents required to settle your claim
+To start the claim process, a beneficiary or representative of your estate contacts your insurer, which then guides them through the paperwork and documents required to settle your claim.

 How to file a life insurance claim